 The Excess Contract reinsures personal lines property excess catastrophe losses caused by multiple perils in Florida.
-The contract provides one limit of \$231 million in excess of a \$20 million retention and is 100% placed.
-The Excess Contract provides reinsurance limits above the Mandatory FHCF Contracts, for CKIC's and CKI's 10% co-participation in the Mandatory FHCF Contracts, and for loss occurrences not subject to reimbursement under the Mandatory FHCF Contracts which only reinsure losses arising out of hurricanes.
+The contract is a two-year term contract effective June 1, 2018 to May 31, 2020 and provides \$249 million of reinsurance limits each contract year.
+For the June 1, 2018 to May 31, 2019 term, the contract provides one limit of \$249 million in excess of a \$20 million retention, and is 100% placed.
+The contract provides reinsurance limits above the Mandatory FHCF Contracts, for CKIC's and CKI's 10% co-participation in the Mandatory FHCF Contracts, and for loss occurrences not subject to reimbursement under the Mandatory FHCF Contracts which only reinsure losses arising out of hurricanes.
 Recoveries from the Below FHCF Contract and Mandatory FHCF Contracts inure to the benefit of this contract.
+For the second contract year, the retention and inuring coverages can be adjusted, within a range and for a premium.
 The contract does not include a reinstatement of limits.
 Reinsurance premium is subject to redetermination for exposure changes.